-Among the class of 2026, BCHS was the number one preference for high school by North Deanery families with 45% of 8th graders choosing Bishop Chatard.

-I invite you to check us out and discover how you can deepen your faith, push yourself academically, and be involved in all that we have to offer.
+Among the class of 2028, BCHS was the #1 high school preference by North Deanery families with 46% of North Deanery 8th graders choosing Bishop Chatard.
+I invite you to come see why, and discover how you can deepen your faith, push yourself academically and be involved in all that we have to offer.
 These things and more are what make Bishop Chatard such a special place.
+If you're ready to apply to be a BCHS Trojan, visit www.BishopChatard.org/enrollment.
+There you'll find all you need to know.
+With growing enrollment numbers please don't wait until the deadline to apply.

 We'd love to have you join us, and we think you'd make a great addition to the Trojan family.